Do I need an appointment to consign?

 Why didn't you take everything that I dropped off?

 For local and online consignors: We very rarely take every piece that comes in in a single consignment and the reasons can vary.
-If we don't take every one of your items it doesn't mean that we don't love you or think that you're as fashionable a creature as you truly are.
 We have to maintain a balance of categories, colors, sizes and styles in the store.
 So, if we didn't take your little black dress it simply means that we already have too many of them.
 If you dropped off a halter top in October it probably means that it was out of season.
 There are certain labels that we do not take - not because they're not good enough but because they simply don't sell.
 The biggest culprit are labels sold at TJMaxx, Marshalls etc. Don't get us wrong - we're total Maxxinista's.
 But we find it hard to compete with their already rock bottom prices from a resale end so we don't even try.
 Another big culprit are the mall brands (i.e Ann Taylor, J. Crew, Banana Republic, Cache...)
-The labels are so widely available in every major mall in America that you can imagine we get a ton of it in on consignment.
+The labels are so widely available in every resale store in America that you can imagine we get a ton of it in on consignment.
 If we took every piece we would have no room left for anything else and we'd just be an Ann Taylor/J. Crew/Banana Republic/Cache consignment shop.
 We also want to stock unique items that none of our customer's neighbors will have in their closets.
 So although we do take a VERY LIMITED amount of these labels, we really can't take everything that comes in.
 Online consignors: We recommend that you avoid send these pieces in at all as you will have to pay the cost of shipping to have them returned to you if we cannot accept them on consignment.
 We also suggest avoiding sending in what would be considerd a "basic" piece (i.e plain black pants, white button down shirt etc) As a general rule we recommend that you review the designer list on our webstore for guidance on the types of labels that we take.
 Also, certain categories are much slower to sell - these include pants, suits and formal wear (with the exception of prom season!)
 We generally only take very high end, couture labels in these categories.

 Where do you donate unwanted inventory to?